Peng-Rao/SE4HPC_notes/notes/chapters/chapter7.typ

 === Example: Integration Testing of Miscroservices

-#figure(
+#figure(image("../figures/integration-testing-microservices.jpg", width: 70%), caption: [
-  image("../figures/integration-testing-microservices.jpg", width: 70%),
+  Example of integration testing of microservices
-  caption: [ Example of integration testing of microservices ], )
+])

 The architecture is organized into eight stateless microservices collaborating to fulfill requests `R1` and `R2`. `S1` is the front-end service that receives both requests.
 The fulfillment of request `R1` requires the interaction with services `S2` and `S3` (through sub-requests `R1.1` and `R1.2`, respectively), which, in turn, need to interact with other services.
 In particular, `S2` interacts with `S4` and `S5` and `S3` with `S5` and `S6`.
 The fulfillment of `R2` requires that `S1` interacts with `S8`, which, in turn, interacts with `S6` and `S7`.